ubc-library-rc/gis-intro-leaflet/content/hands-on6.md

 </details>
 ----

-## Add a single marker
+## Adding a single marker
 First things first, let's add a single marker.
-We will add a marker for a nice resting spot on False Creek.
-Once you've learned how to add a marker, you are encouraged to add a second marker that corresponds to another spot you like.
-If you happen to have an image of/from that location, add that to your `webmapping-workshop` folder now as we'll add it to the marker's pop-up later on.
+We will add a marker for a nice resting spot along False Creek.
+Once you've learned how to add a marker, you are encouraged to add a second marker that corresponds with another spot of your choice.
+If you happen to have an image of/from that location, add that to your `webmapping-workshop` folder; later on you'll be shown how to include it in your marker's pop-up.

 To Do
 {: .label .label-green }
-Add a Leaflet marker by copy/pasting the following code into the <code>script</code> element of your map boilerplate HTML document.
+Add a Leaflet marker by copy/pasting the following code into the <code>script</code> element of your map boilerplate HTML document, just under the code for map tiles.

 Copy/paste
 {: .label .label-purple }